bcnmy/docs/docs/Account/methods.md

   bundler: bundler, // Instance of the bundler (required)
   paymaster: paymaster, // Instance of the paymaster (required)
   entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, // Entry point address for the specified chain (required)
-  defaultValidationModule: ownerShipModule, // Choose either ECDSA or Multi-chain as the default validation module (required)
+  defaultValidationModule: ecdsaOwnershipModule, // Choose either ECDSA or Multi-chain as the default validation module (required)
-  activeValidationModule: ownerShipModule, // Choose either ECDSA or Multi-chain as the active validation module to start });
+  activeValidationModule: ecdsaOwnershipModule, // Choose either ECDSA or Multi-chain as the active validation module to start
+});

 ```